Apply to the Max Weber Programme

 It is not difficult to explain why the Max Weber Post Doctoral Programme at the EUI is widely considered as the leader of its kind in Europe.

-It is one of the most selective – attracting around 1400 applicants in the fields of political science, economics, law and history for around 55 available positions.
+It is one of the most selective – attracting around 1400 applicants in the fields of political and social sciences, economics, law and history for around 55 available positions.

 Its placement record is second to none: Practically all Max Weber Fellows secure academic positions in the finest institutions around the world upon completion of the programme.

 Part of the explanation for these truly extraordinary indicators is its institutional environment: Situated at the European University Institute, Max Weber Fellows enjoy superb research facilities (including an outstanding library, a shared office space, a personal research fund of 1000 euros) and are part of an Institution dedicated entirely to post-graduate research: The EUI’s education mission is focused solely on doctoral and post doctoral studies.

 But in addition there are specific features of the Max Weber programme which help define its unique identity and explain its popularity and success.

 Unlike many post-doctoral programmes which consist of little more than a stipend and a place to work, the Max Weber is actually a programme with a decided philosophy of post doctoral studies.
 Prominent aspects of this philosophy are the following:

 A belief that intellectual community, interlocutorship and scholarly synergetic exchanges are fundamental to the early phase of one’s academic career and significantly enhance the quality of the individual research undertaken during the postdoctoral fellowship.

 A belief that a successful academic career (and success in the so called academic ‘market place’) do not only depend on high quality research and publications but also on learning and understanding the world of ‘academic practice’: Teaching, examining, writing and speaking well, competitive bidding for research funds and the like.